 By default, the remote desktop server is installed inside the

 etc directory of your Linux file system.
 You can find the configuration files in the

 /etc/xrdp directory.
 If you need to edit or customize any settings, you can edit the

 1. Check the status of the Remote Desktop Server

-After installing the remote desktop server on your system, the first thing you might want to do is checking the status of the remote desktop server.
-Here, I am showing you how can check the status of the Xrdp server.
-Run the following system control command given below with root permission to monitor the tasks, memory usages, PID, and activation status of the remote desktop server on your Linux system.
+After installing the remote desktop server on your system, the first thing you might want to do is check the status of the remote desktop server.
+Here, I am showing you how you can check the status of the Xrdp server.
+Run the following system control command given below with root permission to monitor the tasks, memory usage, PID, and activation status of the remote desktop server on your Linux system.

 sudo systemctl status xrdp